JHU-PL-Lab/www-fpse/lecture/basic-ocaml.md

 #### Anonymous functions basics

 * Key advantage of FP: functions are just expressions; put them in variables, pass and return from other functions, etc.
-* Much of this course will be showing how this is useful, we are just getting started now
+* Much of this course will be showing how this is useful

 ```ocaml
 let add1 x = x + 1;; (* a normal add1 definition *)